 Allow Time—Integration Is Not Instant

-Thriving doesn’t mean “bouncing back.”
-Accept that integration happens in cycles, not straight lines.
-Measuring your progress by presence and awareness, not speed, helps with creating success.
-Let yourself be in the “in-between”—it’s fertile ground for becoming.
+Thriving doesn’t mean just “bouncing back.”
+Understand that growth happens in cycles, not straight paths.
+Measure your progress by how aware and present you are, not by how fast you go.
+Allow yourself to be in the “in-between”—it’s a good place for growth.

 A Gentle Way To Work Things Out